Updated: Jul 29, 2022

 His part of the story takes off on the wings of necessity.
 After a home kitchen renovation prompted him to toss out his stove, Derrick began preparing all of his meals on an outdoor grill.
 And every great meat needs a comparable sauce…a sauce that Derrick jokes has 22 ingredients, which makes it twice as tasty as a certain famous franchise that only boasts half as many herbs and spices.

 Abena is also quite familiar with spice racks and stoves.
-Back home in Memphis, her mother and grandmother have held sway over the tastebuds of patrons of one of the city’s most popular restaurants for the past three decades.
+Back home in Nashville, her mother and grandmother have held sway over the tastebuds of patrons of one of the city’s most popular restaurants for the past three decades.
 Abena recalls studying their ability to keep a commercial kitchen moving at a brisk pace without compromising quality, and still finding a way to make sure anyone in the neighborhood who passed through their home left with a full belly.
 The family also catered private events frequently, so catering her own wedding was a no-brainer.

 As a newly-married couple, Derrick and Abena began exploring recipes with one another.
 And when they were particularly pleased with a new concoction, Abena would tell Derrick, “We’ll have to do this one on the truck!”
 They had discussed putting their wares on four wheels, but had no solid plan for purchasing a truck in the immediate future.
 An aunt just happened to have a fully-equipped food truck that she was willing to part with, which inspired the couple to light a fire under their plans.